opennetworkinglab/aether-docs/onramp/devel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Being able to modify a Helm Chart makes it possible to substitute
-alternative container images for all the microservices identified in
+alternative container images for any or all the microservices
-the Helm Chart.
-But it is also possible to substitute just a single
+identified in the chart.
+But it is also possible to substitute just a
-container image without having to touch the Helm Chart.
-This is done
+single container image while using the standard chart.
-as follows.

 To substitute a locally built container image, edit the corresponding
 block in the values override file that you have configured in